jonrau1/ElectricEye/README.md

 ## Using ElectricEye

 Refer to sub-headings for per-CSP or per-SaaS setup instructions.
+Go to [Outputs](./docs/outputs/OUTPUTS.md) to, well, learn about Outputs and examples.

 ### Public Cloud Service Providers